-In a binary search tree, a node has two references, left child and right child.
-A binary search tree with parent is an variation of a binary search tree – a node has an additional reference to its parent node.
+A binary search tree is a type of ordered binary tree, where the left child has a value smaller than its parent, and the right child has a value greater than or equal to its parent.
+In a binary search tree, a node has two references, the left child and the right child.
+A binary search tree with a parent pointer is a variation of a binary search tree – a node has an additional reference to its parent node.
 Normally a binary search tree’s operations start from the root node.
-With additional parent pointers, the operations can start from any given node, which improve performance.
+With additional parent pointers, the operations can start from any given node, which improves performance in some cases.

 Table of Content